Honoring Dr. Herman C. Hudson’s 100th Birthday

 Excelling in Diversity

-The 2021 Higher Education Excellence in Diversity Awardees have been announced!
+The 2023 Higher Education Excellence in Diversity Awardees have been announced!
 The IU Bloomington and IUPUI campuses received the award, as they have a number of times before.
 It is the only national award honoring U.S. colleges and universities that demonstrate a strong commitment to diversity and inclusion through their innovative programs and outreach; hiring practices for faculty and staff; and student recruitment, retention, and completion.
-In addition, for the fourth year, IU Bloomington has also been named a Diversity Champion, INSIGHT Into Diversity’s highest distinction.
+In addition, for the seventh year, IU Bloomington has also been named a Diversity Champion, INSIGHT Into Diversity’s highest distinction.

 Learn more about the award